David-VTUK/CKA-StudyGuide/RevisionTopics/01-Cluster Architcture, Installation and Configuration.md

 ![img.png](images/roleandrolebindings.png)

-A `role` grants access to resources within a single namespace
+A `role` grants access to resources within a single namespace.

-A `rolebinding` grants the permissions from a role to a user, group or service account.
+A `rolebinding` grants the permissions from a role to a user, group or service account within a single namespace.

-`Clusterrole` and `clusterrolebindings` operate similarly, but obviously provide access to cluster-wide resources.
+`clusterrole` and `clusterrolebindings` operate similarly, but obviously provide access to non-namespaced resources.

 `kubectl api-resources --namespaced=false` can be used to determine which resource types are not namespaced.
 Examples include: `node`, `persistentvolume`, `storageclass` and `users`.